-The Broken River is a tributary of the Goulburn River, starting in the highlands south of Benalla and flowing north-west for 190 km until it joins the Goulburn River near Shepparton.
+The Broken River is a tributary of the Goulburn River, starting south of Benalla and flowing north-west for 190km until it joins the Goulburn River near Shepparton.

-Lake Nillachootie, situated on the Broken River 36km upstream of Benalla, hasmodified the river’s natural flow pattern causing winter-spring flows to be lower and summer-autumn low flows to be higher to meet irrigation demands.
-These impacts are most pronounced from Lake Nillahcootie to Hollands Creek (reach 1).
-However, the reach from Hollands Creek to the Goulburn River (reaches 2 and 3) still retain a largely natural flow pattern in average and wet years.
+Lake Nillachootie, situated on the Broken River 36km upstream of Benalla, has modified the river’s natural flow pattern causing winter-spring flows to be lower and summer-autumn low flows to be higher to meet irrigation demands.
+These impacts are most pronounced from Lake Nillahcootie to Hollands Creek.
+From Hollands Creek to the Goulburn River still retain a largely natural flow pattern in average and wet years.

 In 2013 an environmental watering plan identified a range of priority watering actions for all reaches of the Broken River.
 The priority watering actions include:

 - habitat and movement opportunities for native fish

 - Spring, summer, autumn and winter freshes to:

 - maintain instream habitat for aquatic plants, water bugs and fish by scouring pools, submerging snags, and replenishing slackwater